scrapnode/blog.scrapnode.com/_tutorials/2022-04-08-starter-pack.md

 ---
 layout: post
 title: Starter Pack
-subtitle: Weapons that I has been using for a long time to fight for coding life
+subtitle:
 nav_order: 1
 ---

+# Started Pack

+Weapons that I has been using for a long time to fight for coding life

 ## Terminal